Stephboss9/Stephanes-Portfolio-Website/README.md

 # My new portfolio website
-Welcome!
-My 2024 new and updated personal/portfolio website.
+Welcome to my 2024 new and updated personal/portfolio website.